Daniel-KM/Omeka-S-module-BulkEdit/README.md

 The job is launched directly when specific resources are selected, and in the background when all resources are selected.

-### Replace value of a property
+### Replace value of a property directly or via regex

-Fill fields "Replace" and "By" and select the properties to update.
+Fill fields "Replace" and "By", specify the type of replacement (raw or regex), then select the properties to update.

 ### Prepend or append a string